jnaizer/cryptoguard/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
-This project was created as a part of my M.S. in Computer Science Thesis Report.
+This project was created as a part of my M.S. in Computer Science Thesis under my advisor Dr. Khodakhast Bibak in the Department of Computer Science & Software Engineering at Miami University (Oxford, OH).